Group Financial Controller Recruitment

 Liaison with Regulatory Bodies

 Maintaining effective communication with regulatory bodies is crucial for staying updated on regulatory changes and ensuring compliance.
 The Group Financial Controller should establish and maintain relationships with key regulatory authorities and industry bodies.
 This enables the organization to receive timely updates on regulatory developments and seek guidance on complex compliance issues.
-Effective liaison with regulatory bodies also demonstrates the organization’s commitment to compliance and can facilitate smoother regulatory interactions.
+Effective liaison with regulatory bodies also demonstrates the organisation’s commitment to compliance and can facilitate smoother regulatory interactions.

 Technological Proficiency